 - Balance of Compact Centers, Affordable Housing, and Walkability

 - Create and Enhance Parks & Public Spaces that feature Equitable, Convenient Access for Residents throughout the Community

 - Review Land Development Regulations (LDRs) for barriers to sustainable design solutions

 St. Petersburg has been recognized by the League of American Bicyclists as a Silver-level Bicycle Friendly City for its attention to promoting, educating, and investing in bicycle friendliness.
 The ranking elevates St. Pete from a Bronze level, which it's held since 2006.

 The Coast Bike Share program, bike-friendly events such as Open Streets St. Pete, increased miles of bike lanes and trails, and the Complete Streets Implementation Plan are all examples of the city's commitment to increased sustainability and a healthy lifestyle.

 Electric Vehicle (EV) Charger Stations

 There are approximately 25 EV stations located in St. Petersburg.
 The city of St. Petersburg owns and operates thirteen Electric Vehicle (EV) Charger Stations located in downtown and the Grand Central District.
 City-owned charging stations are FREE at this time.
-Other fee information is unknown at this time.
+Other fee information is currently unknown.

-Nine of the city-owned charging stations are operated through the ChargePoint network, enabling drivers of EVs to park and charge using a ChargePass card, a smartphone app or a RFID equipped credit card.
-To order a card, download an app (available for iphone, Android and Blackberry), to activate a card or for more information visit www.mychargepoint.net.
+Nine of the city-owned charging stations are operated through the ChargePoint network, enabling drivers of EVs to park and charge using a ChargePass card, a smartphone app or an RFID-equipped credit card.
+To order a card, download an app (available for iPhone, Android and Blackberry), to activate a card or for more information visit mychargepoint.net.